Magnesium, Omega-3s & Progesterone for Sleep in Menopause

 So when progesterone drops and you lose that GABA support, magnesium is your backup system.

-But here is the problem, and this is where a lot of women get stuck.
+But here is the problem, and this is where many women get stuck.

 Most women in perimenopause are magnesium-deficient and do not even know it.